Arrest of US financier in Moscow shocks investment community

 Several prominent businessmen spoke up for Mr Calvey warned that the legal assault on Baring Vostok could damage Russia’s investment climate.

-Kirill Dmitriev, the head of the Russian Direct Investment Fund, Russia’s sovereign wealth fund, said he was ready to vouch personally for Mr Calvey.
+Kirill Dmitriev, the head of the Russian Direct Investment Fund, Russia’s sovereign wealth fund, said he was ready to vouch personally for Mr Calve.

 “Of all the people I knew in Moscow, Mike played by their rules, kept his head down and never criticised the government,” Mr Browder wrote on Twitter on Friday.

-The company has a highly diversified portfolio that includes stakes in Yandex, Russia’s leading internet search engine, Etalon, a Saint Petersburg property developer and the online retailer Ozon, often described as Russia’s answer to Amazon.
+The company has a highly diversified portfolio that includes stakes in Yandex, Russia’s leading internet search engine; Etalon, a St Petersburg property developer; and the online retailer Ozon, often described as Russia’s answer to Amazon.

 Vladimir Putin, who has been holding meetings with the leaders of Belarus, Turkey and Iran in the Russian resort town of Sochi this week, had not been informed about the case against the Baring Vostok executives, a Kremlin spokesman told reporters on Friday evening.